-The bus stop and ferry interchange provide an integral link between the mainland, Southern Moreton Bay Islands (Macleay, Lamb Karragarra and Russell islands) and the Greater Brisbane area.
+The bus stop and ferry interchange are co-located with parking and provide an integral link between the mainland, Southern Moreton Bay Islands (Macleay, Lamb Karragarra and Russell islands) and the Greater Brisbane area.

 Water based transport and boating facilities are provided including separate terminals for passenger and vehicle ferries, a marina, boat industries and marine services.
 The harbour is also utilised for the launch of recreational boats from trailers.
 Weinam Creek is widened to accommodate passenger and vehicle ferry traffic.
-Opportunity for marine service industries to expand, utilising Weinam

-Creek as one of few creeks entering the bay between Southport and the Port of Brisbane are supported.
+Opportunity exists for marine service industries to expand, utilising Weinam Creek as one of few creeks entering the bay between Southport and the Port of Brisbane.

 The area surrounding the marina features a mixture of residential, commercial and retail development with significant areas of open space along the waterfront.
-Development and open space areas embrace the waterfront location and significant views to Moreton Bay and the Southern Moreton Bay Islands.
+Development and public open space areas embrace the indigenous heritage, waterfront location and significant views to Moreton Bay and the Southern Moreton Bay Islands.

-Development complements the Redland Bay retail centre and provides appropriate infrastructure that meets market expectations for safety, comfort, convenience, information and service delivery while supporting the needs of the local community and Southern Moreton Bay Islanders.
+Development complements the Redland Bay retail centre and provides appropriate infrastructure including parking that meets market expectations for safety, comfort, convenience, information and service delivery while supporting the needs of the local community and Southern Moreton Bay Islanders, having regard to projected population growth.